hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 # Plot-Graphs-in-Linux-using-Python
-**Plotting charts in an Excel sheet using the openpyxl module in a Linux environment.
+**Plotting charts in an Excel sheet using the openpyxl module in a Linux environment by getting a CSV file as an input.
 This is done using a Python script.
-After creating the chart connect the local machine with the Linux environment using WinSCP and download the required files.**
+After creating the chart, connect the local machine to the Linux environment using WinSCP and download the required files.**

 ## Script Functionality

 ### 01. User input
 * The script prompts the user for the following information:
    ** Path to the CSV file.
-   ** Desired output filename (including the .xlsx extension).
+   ** output filename (including the .xlsx extension).
-   ** Title for the line chart.
+   ** Title for the chart.

 ### 02. Data Reading
 * The script uses the _Pandas_ library to read the data from the specified CSV file.